Stechford railway station

 Stechford railway station serves the Stechford area of Birmingham, England on Victoria Road, just off Station Road, which is part of the A4040 Birmingham outer ring road.
 The station and all trains serving it are operated by West Midlands Trains.
 It lies at the junction between the Birmingham to Coventry line and the predominantly freight-only Stechford-Aston spur.

 The station was much more important at the end of the 19th century, retaining a working freight yard until as late as the 1980s.
 The yard tracks have since been lifted.

-Platform 1 is used by services to Birmingham New Street and was also served by a few direct services from Birmingham International to Walsall, platform 2 is used by services to Birmingham International, Coventry and London Euston.
-Platform 3 currently has no timetabled services.
-Up Walsall to Birmingham International trains formerly had a platform face of their own (platform 3), but down Birmingham International to Walsall trains used the up main platform via a facing crossover.
 The 19th-century bridge over the railway underwent renovation from August to September 2006.